 Be sure your X package is running before attempting forwarding.

-Get and install a copy of putty as per these instructions.
+Download and install a copy of PuTTY.
 Once installed, you will need to take additional steps as follows to configure it for X11 forwarding.

 You will be prompted for your uniqname and password, and then logged into one of the SCS machines.
 Any graphical programs you run on the SCS will now appear on your screen.